-Assistance Date agreed Duration Amount committed/used Amount reimbursed Recapitalisation of Spanish banking sector November 2012 Concluded December 2013 €41.3 bn €7.6 bn Programme for Cyprus April 2013 Concluded March 2016 up to €9 bn / €6.3 bn Programme for Greece August 2015 Aug 2015-Aug 2018 up to €86 bn / €31.7 bn €2 bn
+Assistance Date agreed Duration Amount disbursed Amount reimbursed Recapitalisation of Spanish banking sector November 2012 Concluded December 2013 €41.3 bn €17.6 bn Programme for Cyprus April 2013 Concluded March 2016 €6.3 bn Programme for Greece August 2015 Aug 2015-Aug 2018 €61.9 bn €2 bn

 "The ESM and EFSF have played a key role in overcoming the crisis in the euro area.
 As the permanent crisis resolution mechanism, the ESM provides loans with long maturities at favourable rates to countries in need in exchange for policies to address their structural problems.
 The results are clear: with its banks on a sound footing, Spain exited successfully its recapitalisation programme at the end of 2013, followed by clean exits from Ireland and Portugal.
 Cyprus is also on a good path, making steady progress in correcting its imbalances.
-The new ESM programme for Greece will help the country to carry out long-needed reforms.
+The ESM programme for Greece will help the country to carry out long-needed reforms.
 Our loans will ensure financing for the Greek government at conditions that give its budget flexibility, while also providing a buffer for the Greek banking sector.
 The crisis may now be less acute but the ESM will remain an active issuer in the market, backed by a strong capital structure of over €80 billion